Transparency Using Innovative Structural, Conventional and Walkway Glazing

 Applications are typically in facades, sloped or overhead glazing.
 This system is more field labor and material intense than the ECG-System to achieve a different look with added function.

 Walkway Surface Glass.
 Special translucent glass is structurally engineered to support all live and people loads.
 For safety, slip design is especially important as is structural redundancy which is provided by three layers of glass, so that if one layer cracks, the application remains safe temporarily.
 Translucency plays an important factor in the design, primarily for privacy, but also for exciting lighting effects that can be achieved by surface treatments of the panel or in the interlayers.

 To resolve wear and slip resistance considerations, the slip surface can be etched, fritted or cast depending on client choice, preference and any local code needs.
 The triple laminated walkway glass is held by gaskets and/or fittings.
 Typically, the glass is supported by our AES-System and used indoors.
 Stair treads are single panels and normally support only at their ends.

 Applications for this system include pedestrian walkways, bridges and staircases.

-Aluminum profiles are extruded hollow sections and sized to meet load criteria with spans typically under 5m (16’).
-These profiles are typically anodized, but for higher surface protection they can be powder coated.
+Aluminum profiles are extruded hollow sections and sized to meet load criteria with spans typically under 16’ (5m) These profiles are typically anodized, but for higher surface protection, they can be powder coated.

 The system can be provided with or without external caps and can be used vertically or inclined.
 Four-sided support glass is normal, but two-sided is possible with typical panels being trapezoidal or rectangular.
-Many entrances and vestibules are well suited to the system as a large range of door products are available which provide full seal enclosure.
-By comparison, frameless glass entries are not fully sealed by nature or rely on portals to enable conventional doors.
+Entrances and vestibules are well suited to the system and a large range of door products are available.

 Applications include entryways, storefront, pitched skylights, larger grid spacetrusses and rectilinear planar applications.